 BIB 299T/399T.
 Women in Missions.
 3 hours.
 On demand.
-Women Only.

 A consideration of the role of women in mission work with emphasis on their activities as teacher, personal worker, wife and mother in the context of cross-cultural living and serving.
 Attention will also be given to single women in the mission field.
+(This course is for women only).